yanlynnnnn/tp/docs/UserGuide.md

 ### 4.3.
 Appointment Tracker

-Scheduling appointments is an essential part of your beauty salon and Homerce makes it easy to keep track of your upcoming appointments with your customers.
+Scheduling appointments is an essential part of your beauty salon and Homerce makes it easy to keep track of your appointments with your customers.
 You can add appointments for a particular service and client, mark it as done, and Homerce will automatically credit the revenue into the revenue tracker.